joelthomastr/pommersion/README.md

 But immersion is hard.
 Opportunities for immersion can be few and far between, and especially for English speakers there can be ways to avoid them.

 *Pommersion* is a portmonteau of *pomodoro* and *immersion*.
 It uses the essential elements of the pomodoro technique in a game that gives adult language learners what they need: stress-free time *in* the language, and time to talk *about* the language.
 It is designed to be playable over a videoconference call such as Zoom.

+The immediate inspiration was the [Viossa project](https://www.youtube.com/watch?v=F1LBCMWDNwo), a constructed pidgin that relies on absolute immersion.
+Other influences include the community language revitalization program [Where Are Your Keys?](https://whereareyourkeys.org/) and elicitation techniques such as those [demonstrated](https://www.youtube.com/watch?v=sYpWp7g7XWU) by field linguist Daniel Everett.

 <div style="text-align:right"><a href="#top">Table of Contents</a></div>